 There are many great reasons to permanently hit the road.
-However there are an equal number of reasons to not try full-time RVing.
+However, there is an equal number of reasons to not try full-time RVing.
 Most people are enamored with the lifestyle, but they don’t give too much thought to whether or not their personality is capable of enjoying it.
 Don’t make the same mistakes that so many others have made when embarking on full-timing.

 Are you constantly daydreaming about leaving your old life behind?
 If so, now is the time to ask yourself: “Am I cut out for it?”

 A life of permanent travel is attractive when your daily life feels like it’s lacking adventure and fun.
 Full-time RVers on social media do a good job giving the impression that life on the road is problem-free.
 But the reality is that full-time RVing has challenges just like any other way of life.

 If you don’t have the personality to deal with those bumps in the road, your trip won’t last long.
 Take a minute to think about your likes, dislikes, and must-haves.
 You may not want to give up your old life:

 Full-time travel is always interesting and rarely boring.
 Be prepared to roll with daily changes if you intend to embark on the lifestyle.
 The minute you leave one campground and head to another, you never know what excitement is lurking around the corner.

 It could be as entertaining as a herd of cows blocking the road.
 Maybe it will be a white-knuckle RV driving on extreme mountain grades.
 Whatever happens from point A to point B, you’ll need to roll with the issues or daily life will be frustrating and stressful.

 RVs are made with lightweight material and things come loose, wear out and break when you subject these vehicles to normal road conditions.
 Many full-time RVers find that it’s not uncommon to deal with a leaky plumbing connection, brake issues and generator problems—all in one month.